telerik/blazor-docs/components/pivotgrid/templates.md

 This article describes the PivotGrid templates.
 They allow you to customize the content and appearance of the PivotGrid row headers, column headers and data cells.

+Each template is defined at component level.
+So for example the column header template applies to all column fields and headers.

 * [`ColumnHeaderTemplate`](#column-header-template)
 * [`DataCellTemplate`](#data-cell-template)
 * [`RowHeaderTemplate`](#row-header-template)